Bariona/Compiler/doc/Codegen.md

 `.p2align`: For example .p2align 3 advances the location counter until it a multiple of 8.
 If the location counter is already a multiple of 8, no change is needed.

+`.text`:  is a read-only section containing executable code

+`.data`:  is a read-write section containing global or static variables

+`.bss`:  is a read-write section containing *uninitialized* data

 `.type`: used to set the type of a symbol

 `.rodata`: Directive: enter read-only data section